 Marine survival of Irish salmon has declined from 15% to 20% of juveniles returning as adults to Irish rivers in the 1970s and 1980s to a current level which fluctuates around the 5% level (Figure 8).
 Decreased survival rate in the marine environment, rather than in natal rivers, seems to explain the current poor state of many salmon populations (ICES 2016).
+However rivers that monitor marine return rates of Atlantic salmon frequently show variable return rates between salmon populations in separate and in overlapping geographic regions, denoting that a variety of factors at local, regional and continental scales control the success rate of out-migrating smolt to adult returns (ICES 2023).
 Marine survival can be partitioned into coastal (transitional and inshore waters) and oceanic (offshore and open ocean) components.
 The coastal component operates during the first migration of juvenile salmon (smolts) out of their natal river.
 Events during such early life stages can have an impact on subsequent marine survival of salmon.
 Coastal pressures include local pollution, predation, and increased rates of sea lice infestation associated with salmon aquaculture.
-In the ocean, salmon respond to large-scale climate forcing (ICES 2016) by the North Atlantic Oscillation (NAO) and the Atlantic Multi-decadal Oscillation (AMO) that drive sea surface temperature (SST) and thus salmon thermal habitat (Friedland et al., 1993; Friedland et al., 2003; Jonsson & Jonsson 2004; Mills et al., 2013) and associated prey dynamics (Beaugrand & Reid 2012; Defriez et al., 2016; Vollset et al., 2022).
-Recent studies suggest that ocean warming has had a negative impact on oceanic growth and survival of Atlantic salmon (Todd et al., 2008; McCarthy et al., 2008; Friedland et al., 2009).
+In the ocean, salmon respond to large-scale climate forcing (ICES 2016) by the North Atlantic Oscillation (NAO) and the Atlantic Multi-decadal Oscillation (AMO) that drive sea surface temperature (SST) and thus salmon thermal habitat (Friedland et al. 1993; Friedland et al. 2003; Jonsson & Jonsson 2004; Mills et al. 2013) and associated prey dynamics (Beaugrand & Reid 2012; Defriez et al. 2016; Vollset et al. 2022).
+Recent studies suggest that ocean warming has had a negative impact on oceanic growth and survival of Atlantic salmon (Todd et al. 2008; McCarthy et al. 2008; Friedland et al. 2009).
 The exact mechanisms at play leading to reduced marine survival are poorly understood but changes in primary production at sea leading to changes in prey distribution, abundance and energetic content are being investigated.
-Other areas of investigation include direct mortality impacts related to predator abundance and distribution (seabirds/mammals) and by-catch in pelagic fisheries.
+Other areas of investigation include direct mortality impacts related to predator abundance and distribution (fish/seabirds/mammals) and by-catch in pelagic fisheries.
 Food availability leading to impacts on salmon growth and energetic storage, resulting in a change in maturation and hence survival at sea are also being investigated as the main drivers of reduced marine survival of salmon (Figure 9).

-Current estimates of marine survival are amongst the lowest in the time series and suggest that based on recent years just over 5% of the wild smolts that go to sea from Irish rivers are surviving (i.e. 5 adults returning for every 100 smolts migrating).
+Current estimates of marine survival are amongst the lowest in the time series and suggest that based on recent years just over 5% of the wild smolts that go to sea from Irish rivers are surviving (i.e. 5 adults returning for every 100 out-migrating smolts).
 Survival rates from hatchery fish are lower than for wild fish.
 The decline in hatchery salmon survival has become more apparent since 2004 and recent values are the lowest in the time series.
 IFI are currently developing two wild salmon marine survival indices using PIT tag technology, in the River Erriff (National Salmonid Index Catchment) and River Corrib systems.
 These indicate respective provisional mean survival estimates of less than 3% since 2020.